The Xometry app works best with JavaScript enabled!

 The use of a heat gun eliminates the need for using chemicals.
 This can be safer—however, a heat gun can create a lot of fumes and easily melt the print.
 This method works by applying heat to the surface of the print whilst constantly moving the heat gun around to ensure the print doesn’t melt too much.
 Once the surface of the print looks wet and the lines have gone, the part can be left to cool.
 The advantages of this method are that it is quick, easy, cheap, and leaves a shiny finish.
 The disadvantages are that it requires a lot of skill and it produces inconsistent results.
 A heat gun will vary in cost from $20–80.

-What Is the Purpose of Smoothing 3D Prints?
+The Purpose of Smoothing 3D Prints

 The most common reason to smooth a 3D print is to improve the aesthetics of the part.
 While some methods of smoothing can be time-consuming, they can lead to time saved.
 Printing a part with a small layer height to better the surface finish can lead to longer print times.
 However, if a print is made with a greater layer height and then smoothed, it can be quicker.
 Plus, smoothing will lead to a much better surface finish than FDM can achieve with a fine layer height.
 Figure 1 is an example of a 3D-printed part with a smooth surface: